Tykado/Foundry-Ex2.5/README.md

 # Suggested External Modules and Tools

+https://foundryvtt.com/packages/tickwerk This will convert Foundry to use a Tick based Combat round system.

 [All Locations Map (Fanmade)](https://github.com/Aliharu/Ex3-All-Locations-Map) I have not tested these maps for 2.5 (And know little about the map changes in 3e vs 2e.